vigneshd332/proximity/README.md

 ### Stuff to do in IBM Cloud:
 * Create an account
 * Create a Visual Recognition resource (the Lite free plan is enough).
-* Find the The Api Key in the resource details and keep a copy of it (again, privately),
+* Find the The Api Key and Url in the resource details and keep a copy of it (again, privately),

 ### Stuff to do in Heroku:
 * Create a Heroku Account and an application for the bot.